federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

                 └── my_new_world.world
 ```

-* `catkin_ws` is the Catkin workspace, a top-level directory in which Catkin packages are both installed and modified.
-These are in turn directories containing a variety of resources (e.g., source code for nodes, useful scripts, configuration files);
-* Included packages for this project are `ball_chaser` and `my_robot`, each containing a CMakeLists.txt file with build instructions and a package.xml file with information about the package itself.
-* `my_new_world.world` uses XML file format to describe all elements with respect to the Gazebo environment.
-* `.launch` files, also in XML, which allow to launch multiple nodes simultaneously.
-*
+`catkin_ws` is the Catkin workspace, the top-level directory where packages are managed.
+This project includes two packages: `ball_chaser`, containing  the ball-chasing logic (white pixel detection and robot motion) and `my_robot`, holding the robot design (URDF: Unified Robot Description Format), the Gazebo world, as well as launch and configuration files.

 ## Building the Project

-Step into directory `catkin_ws` and run command:
+Inside directory `catkin_ws` run command:

 ```bash
 catkin_make
 ```

-This will create folders `build` and `devel`, the latter containing script `setup.bash`, which needs to be sourced in every new terminal window in order to run ROS-related commands.
+Among the others, this will create folders `build` and `devel` - the latter containing `setup.bash`, which you may need to source in each new terminal window in order to run ROS-related commands.

 ## Running the Project